* "Transatlantic spread" close to widest since April

 * U.S. rate hike expected while ECB set to be cautious

-LONDON, Dec 11 (Reuters) - The gap between benchmark German and U.S. 10-year bond yields was close to its widest since April on Monday as the fiscal and policy paths of two of the world's most important economies diverge.
+LONDON, Dec 11 (Reuters) - The gap between benchmark German and U.S. 10-year bond yields was close to its widest since April on Monday, as the fiscal and policy paths of two of the world's leading economies diverge.

 Monetary policy-setters for both countries are due to meet this week and though both economies are on the mend, the paths are expected to deviate as U.S. President Donald Trump pushes a tax overhaul that could put the world's largest economy at risk of overheating.

 Investors are starting to price in multiple rate hikes from the U.S. Federal Reserve in 2018, after an almost-certain hike this week.